evad1n/towers/README.md

-# towers
+# Towers of Hanoi

-Towers of Hanoi game in javascript
+Towers of Hanoi game in javascript.